A) Write a manifesto and want nothing, say certain things, but in principle be against manifestos.

 D) To impose your ABC is a natural thing, hence deplorable.

-E) It will not be a magazine but a readymade fished out of the canals of history.
+E) It will be a readymade fished out of the canals of history.

 F) The magic of a phrase that has brought people to the gates is of no importance.

-G) We banged the drum but you did not dance, we sang a dirge but you did not weep, we created a living, breathing novel, and you tried to strangle the babe while in the cradle.
+G) We banged the drum but you did not dance, we sang a dirge but you did not weep, we created a living, breathing babe, and you tried to strangle the infant while in the cradle.

 H) They will ask about intellectual property, to which question you will politely intone, we invented the internet.